 You can find these nutrients in turmeric (curcumin), resveratrol in grape skin and berries (stilbenes), green tea and dark chocolate (catechins) and cruciferous veggies (sulforaphane).
-It is highly adviseable to consume these compounds everyday to keep anti-oxidant systems in balance.
+It is highly advisable to consume these compounds everyday to keep antioxidant systems in balance.
 This will result in positive adaptations that improve aging, reduce disease formation and improve quality of life.

 There is also benefit to consuming these ingredients together as they have a synergetic effect that amplifies their effects on the Keap1-Nrf2 pathway.
 The easiest way this is done is through key supplements that are specifically designed to upregulate this pathway.

 From a food and nutritional perspective, one could have steamed Brussel sprouts with grass-fed butter (fat-soluble carrier) or coconut oil melted on top.
 Add generous amounts of turmeric to the dish, broccoli sprouts and a pinch of black pepper.
 Consume this with green tea and some red wine.
 Finish with a small bite of minimally processed dark chocolate.

 The orange Asian herb turmeric has been traditionally used for centuries by Ayurveda and Chinese medicine.
 Curcumin is the most powerful active anti-inflammatory compound within turmeric.
 Curcumin has been shown to be a powerful suppressor of chronic inflammatory mediated disease processes.